3lis0/Movies-Recommendation-System/README.md

 This project is a movie recommender system built using the MovieLens dataset.
 It includes two main features: personalized user recommendations using collaborative filtering models like Factorization Machines and LightFM, and item-based similarity recommendations using cosine similarity.
 A user-friendly dashboard allows users to explore top-N movie recommendations, view other users' preferences, and interact with movie metadata.
 This system is designed for educational purposes and demonstrates a complete pipeline—from data processing to model deployment.

-## 📌 Objective

-Build an interactive system that:
-- Recommends top-N items to a selected user using advanced recommendation models.
-- Displays movie metadata and retrieves similar items based on similarity scores
-- Allows users to browse others' preferences for inspiration (inspired by apps like Spotify/Anghami)
-- Offers intuitive UI for navigating recommendations

 ## 👥 Team Members

 - **Israa Abdelghany**